 - ¼ teaspoon vanilla extract

-- 2 Tbsp raspberry preserves without refined sugar 9f you can find it
+- 2 tablespoon raspberry preserves without refined sugar 9f you can find it

 - ⅓ cup fresh pomegranate seeds